-Table 2Highlights of Changes Implemented in the Statewide Pilot Project
+Table 2: Highlights of Changes Implemented in the Statewide Pilot Project

 Two County Pilot Project 2007 - 2009 Statewide Pilot Project 2009-2010 Why the Change?
-Target population Individuals living in Beltrami and Hennepin Counties with two or more DWI offenses Individuals living in Minnesota with one or more DWI offense The effectiveness of the two- county pilot program convinced the legislature to implement the program on a statewide basis and not limit the program to repeat DWI offenders.
-Operations DPS oversight, with probation officers in each county administering day-to- day operations DVS statewide oversight and responsible for day-to- day operations Since DVS is the sole licensing authority, it was more efficient and appropriate to administer a statewide licensing process through DVS.
+Target population Individuals living in Beltrami and Hennepin Counties with two or more DWI incidents.
+Individuals living in Minnesota with one or more DWI incidents.
+The effectiveness of the two-county pilot program convinced the legislature to implement the program on a statewide basis and not limit the program to repeat DWI offenders.
+Operations DPS oversight, with probation officers in each county administering day-to-day operations.
+DVS statewide oversight and responsible for day-to-day operations.
+Since DVS is the sole licensing authority, it was more efficient and appropriate to administer a statewide licensing process through DVS.
 Guidelines DPS created and adjusted guidelines to encourage participation.
 There were basic parameters guiding the pilot that included maintaining some hard revocation time and requiring installation of II for a minimum of one-year.
 DPS adjusted guidelines to further encourage II use by providing full driving privileges and reducing the use of a limited license.
-Guidelines were based on the recommendation of a multi-disciplinary committee.
 DPS adjusted parameters and policies when the eligibility and enrollment could be simplified without negative consequences.
-Enrollment Enrollment was a one- on-one process with probation officers guiding participation.
-DPS simplified enrollment processes and developed a user- friendly website for current and prospective enrollees.
+A multidisciplinary committee was convened that recommended many program guideline changes based on research and best practices.
+Enrollment Enrollment was a one-on- one process with probation officers guiding participation.
+DPS simplified enrollment processes and developed a user-friendly website for current and prospective enrollees.
 DVS staff enrolled the participants and monitored device reports.
-DPS provided information, increased enrollment process efficiency, and promoted participant responsibility by creating a web site to support enrollment.
-DVS continued to provide guidance to participants who needed it.
+Since the program expanded statewide it was important to provide information about the enrolment process to a much broader audience and increase enrollment process efficiency.